sssain/saint_v1/README.md

 Using this repository for your preference is allowed. although that, **you cannot use this repository and change it to your name.**

+# notes
+this is my first website ever made, so its not responsive at all.